JCoreMS/2022HackathonAzNamingTool/INSTALLATION.md

 14. Deploy the image from the Azure Container Registry to the Azure App Service: [Microsoft Docs reference](https://docs.microsoft.com/en-us/azure/app-service/deploy-ci-cd-custom-container?tabs=acr&pivots=container-linux)
 15. Access the site using your Azure App Service URL

+> **NOTE:**
+> It is recommended that you enable authentication on your Container App to prevent un-authorized access.
+[Authentication and authorization in Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/authentication)

 ***

 ### Run as an Azure Container App